-As a Search Marketing company working right at the coal face, no one in the team at DSM had previously visited a SMX convention, largely due to workload but also because we have a built in suspicion of a room full of people that have no logical reason to actually help each other.
+As a Digital Marketing agency working right at the coal face, no one in the team at DSC had previously visited a SMX convention, largely due to workload but also because we have a built in suspicion of a room full of people that have no logical reason to actually help each other.
 So when the dates for SMX London 2013 were made available, we decided to, largely due to curiosity, attend this years conference.

 We also thought there was a good chance that Interflora’s agency would be poked fun at and oh how right we were – there were no less than four blatant swipes at them including this quote.